nitemarket/CasPHP/README.md

 # CasPHP

-Clear and And Straight-forward PHP Webapp Framework
+Clear And Straight-forward PHP Webapp Framework

 It helps developers quickly write simple and powerful web application & APIs.
 Emphasizing in cleanliness and simplicity minimizes the duration of understanding framework and allows user start his first line of codes quickly.